18F/unit-testing-node/_pages/components/rule.md

 npm ERR!
 Test failed.
 See above for more details.
 ```

-Now that we're confident the test will fail when it should, remove the
+Now that you're confident the test will fail when it should, remove the
 alteration so that the test passes again.

 ## Designing the `Rule.match()` method

 The `match()` method needs to inspect a `reaction_added` message and return
 `true` if the rule applies.
-The format of a `reaction_added` message is:
+The format of a `reaction_added` message is as
+follows:

 ```json
 {